Every player must read and agree to these policies before playing.

-Please read the Player’s Code of Chivalry and other policies below and raise any concerns or questions before playing in your first session.
+Please raise any concerns or questions before your first session.

 Player’s Code of Chivalry